As a new parent, buying one of the best baby bottles is going to be at the top of your priority list.

 Final Verdict on this Bottle

 Although these bottles are great for a newborn, they might not be fitting for breastfed babies.
-So, if you have a breastfed baby, you may want to look at models that have a slow flow to suit your baby’s situation.
+So, if you have a breastfed baby, you may want to look at models that have a slow flow.
+This is so that they suit your baby’s situation.

 Moreover, the bottles are very big so it might be difficult to measure small amounts.

-So for the first few uses, you can use an intermediate measuring device to ensure you are getting the accurate amount for your baby but be aware that this means more dishes to clean.
+So for the first few uses, you can use an intermediate measuring device.
+So that you can get an accurate amount for your baby.
+But be aware that this means more dishes to clean.

 Once your baby gets a little older, it becomes easier.